isimmons/tickets-please/README.md

 One more thing we did is to add/modify the 'links' properties in both TicketResource and UserResource to be consistent with the way Laravel presents pagination links.

+Note: request()->get() in ApiController throws exception if the key isn't found.
+Need to handle.
+Plus no need to checking isset on the key if it throws an exception.
+Look into this.